mit-cml/workspace-multiselect/README.md

 - [x] Block-test

 For more information, please check out the following [issue page](https://github.com/mit-cml/workspace-multiselect/issues/50).

+### Note on keyboard navigation plugin
+The keyboard navigation plugin must be initialized after the multiselect plugin.

 ### Note on disable top blocks plugin
 The disable top blocks plugin has to be initialized after the multiselect plugin.
 The main reason behind this is that